magacula/WebDevPractice-/README.md

 # -WebDevPractice-

-This repo will be used to store files.. as I teach myself the basics of Front-End Web Dev
+This repo will be used to store files.. as I develop skills for Front-End Web Dev